An Improved Baseline for Sentence-level Relation Extraction: Introduction

-In this work, we discuss two obstacles that have hindered the performance of existing relation classifiers.
-First, the RE task provides a structured input of both the raw texts and \emph{side information} of the entities, such as entity names, spans, and types (typically provided by NER models), which are shown important to the performance of relation classifiers~\cite{peng-etal-2020-learning}.
+In this work, we discuss two obstacles that have hindered the performance of existing RE models.
+First, the RE task provides a structured input of both the raw texts and \emph{side information} of the entities, such as entity names, spans, and types (typically provided by NER models), which are shown important to the performance of RE models~\cite{peng-etal-2020-learning}.
 However, existing methods fall short of representing the entity information comprehensively in the text, leading to limited characterization of the entities.
-Second, the human-labeled RE datasets, including all splits of TACRED, contain a large portion of noisy or ill-defined labels, causing the model performance to be misestimated. \citet{alt-etal-2020-tacred} relabeled the development and test set of TACRED and found that $6.62\%$ of labels are incorrect. \citet{stoica2021re} examined the definitions of pre-defined relationships and found a part of them to be ambiguous.
-Based on their refined set of relationships, \citeauthor{stoica2021re} further re-annotated the TACRED dataset using an improved annotation strategy to ensure high-quality labels.
+Second, human-labeled RE datasets~(e.g., TACRED), may contain a large portion of noisy or ill-defined labels, causing the model performance to be misestimated. \citet{alt-etal-2020-tacred} relabeled the development and test set of TACRED and found that $6.62\%$ of labels are incorrect. \citet{stoica2021re} refined many ill-defined relation types and further re-annotated the TACRED dataset using an improved annotation strategy to ensure high-quality labels.
 To this end, we propose an improved RE baseline, where we introduce the typed entity marker to sentence-level RE, which leads to promising improvement of performance over existing RE models.

-We evaluate our model on three different versions of TACRED: the original TACRED~\cite{zhang-etal-2017-position}, TACREV~\cite{alt-etal-2020-tacred}, and Re-TACRED~\cite{stoica2021re}.
-Using RoBERTa~\cite{liu2019roberta} as the backbone, our improved baseline model achieves an $F_1$ of $74.6\%$ and $83.2\%$ on TACRED and TACREV, respectively, significantly outperforming various SOTA relation classifiers.
-Particularly, our baseline model achieves an $F_1$ of $91.1\%$ on Re-TACRED, demonstrating that pre-trained language models can achieve much better results on RE than shown in previous work.
-Moreover, we observe that the high noise rate of TACRED makes the relation classifier more dependent on the side information of entities, which leads to a biased evaluation of relation classifiers.
-We suggest that future work on sentence-level RE should use Re-TACRED as the evaluation benchmark.
+We evaluate our model on TACRED~\cite{zhang-etal-2017-position}, TACREV~\cite{alt-etal-2020-tacred}, and Re-TACRED~\cite{stoica2021re}.
+Using RoBERTa~\cite{liu2019roberta} as the backbone, our improved baseline model achieves an $F_1$ of $74.6\%$ and $83.2\%$ on TACRED and TACREV, respectively, significantly outperforming various SOTA RE models.
+Particularly, our baseline model achieves an $F_1$ of $91.1\%$ on Re-TACRED, demonstrating that PLMs can achieve much better results on RE than shown in previous work.\footnote{This work first appeared as a technical report on arXiv in Feb 2021 \cite{zhou2021improved}.
+Since then, the proposed techniques have been incorporated into several follow-up works \cite{chen2022knowprompt,wang-etal-2022-rely,wang-etal-2022-graphcache,lu2022summarization,han2021ptr,kulkarni-etal-2022-learning} that are published before this version of the paper. }